Specialized Support For:

 PTSD & Trauma

-Living with PTSD or trauma can feel like you're constantly reliving the worst moments of your life.
-Flashbacks, nightmares, and intense anxiety can make it hard to feel safe and present in the world around you.
+Living with PTSD or trauma-related distress can feel like you're constantly reliving the worst moments of your life.
+Feeling like you’re back in that moment or intense anxiety that it will happen again can make it hard to feel safe and present in the world around you.
 You might find yourself avoiding certain places or situations, feeling on edge, or struggling to trust others.
 These experiences can be overwhelming and isolating, making it difficult to enjoy life and connect with loved ones.